-- Busy traffic dominates the main roads and junctions, exasperated by the mainly cluttered pavements (Bond Street, The Green and St Mary's Road) - Use of utilitarian materials such as concrete slabs, tarmac, average quality street furniture - Areas of very poor paving with disturbed street surfaces - Dominant street "clutter" e.g. service boxes, redundant railings, signage, bollards, etc. - Back land areas and gap sites that create fractures within the urban grain - Poor setting for some of the Listed Buildings: e.g. St John's Church, Westfield House, St Mary's Building. - Loss of front garden boundary walls, trees and fences
+- Busy traffic dominates the main roads and junctions, exasperated by the mainly cluttered pavements - Use of utilitarian materials such as concrete slabs - Areas of very poor paving with disturbed street surfaces - Dominant street "clutter" e.g. service boxes, redundant railings, signage etc. - Back land areas and gap sites that create fractures within the urban grain - Poor connectivity - Poor western and eastern approaches to the CA from the Steyne Junction and the Raylway Bridge respectively. - Unattractive advertising boarding - Loss of front garden trees and fences